kupara/dsa/README.md

 		The outer loop moves from the first element in the array to the next to last element; the inner loop moves from the second array element to the last element.

 11. Insertion Sort Algorithm
+			The insertion sort has two loops.
+The outer loop moves element by element through the array, while the inner loop compares the element chosen in the outer loop to the element next to it in the array.
+			If the element selected by the outer loop is less than the element selected by the inner loop, array elements are shifted over to the right to make room for the inner-loop element

 12. Shell Sort Algorithm